watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

   Software-Defined Networking (SDN) {{!RFC7426}} provides centralized management of a network by a controller and a manager.
   Centralized management reduces operational costs through abstraction and automation.
   The SDN framework allows users to manage an SR domain without considering the details of a forwarding plane like a topology and node state.
-  Operators can use a SRv6 controller to build SR Policies for SFC and QoS, manage the state of network functions, issue service segments automatically, and specify disaster recovery with protection.
+  Operators can use an SRv6 controller to build SR Policies for SFC and QoS, manage the state of network functions, issue service segments automatically, and specify disaster recovery with protection.

 * Simplicity: no SFC proxies, so that reduces nodes and address resource consumption.
   Network complexity increases operating costs.